 The AAPC is now offering Online CPC® Exam Testing with their partner, Examity.
-With this new 2020 announcement has come many questions, concerns, and experiences.
-We’ve been listening to our student feedback closely and we’ve put together this unofficial AAPC Online CPC® Exam FAQ so examinees can get some answers to questions that do not appear in the official AAPC FAQ.
+With the original 2020 announcement came many questions, concerns, and experiences.
+Now, in September of 2022, there are even more changes and clarifications to policies.
+We’ve been listening to our student feedback closely and we’ve put together this updated, unofficial AAPC Online CPC® Exam FAQ so examinees can get some answers to questions that do not appear in the official AAPC FAQ.
 We also have a long discussion thread about exam experiences inside the CCO Community.

 What Is The Online CPC® Exam Webcam Setup Like?